 The College is able to accept applications for access to funds for our courses as below as well as if your position has been affected by the Covid-19 pandemic.

 Learner Support Fund (LSF) – funding for accredited courses up to and including Level 2.

 A minimum contribution of 30% of the total cost of the standard fee will be expected from the learner.
 Applicants may apply for a maximum of £400 per academic year, for a maximum of two separate subjects.
 Funding is limited and therefore not guaranteed.

 Tuition and Exam fees

-Materials, books, equipment
+Materials, books, equipment, travel

-Students wishing to continue the same subject for one year to the next must show progression; funding will not normally be awarded to repeat the same level in the same subject.
+Learners wishing to continue the same subject for one year to the next must show progression; funding will not normally be awarded to repeat the same level in the same subject.

 Details of the eligibility criteria are listed on the application form.

 Only learners aged 19+ years are eligible for LSF.

 Education Skills Funding Agency / GLA guidance states that the Learner Support Fund is only available to adult Asylum Seekers in limited circumstances.